Back to Blog

 • One edge case that breaks the simple advice.

-For market-shock AI stories, I would separate narrative from operating reality.
-A dramatic valuation move can be useful context, but the durable lesson is how software companies protect trust when AI features touch customer workflows, pricing, data, or uptime.
-I would update this page with primary-source links whenever the underlying event changes.
+For market-shock AI stories, separate the narrative from the operating reality.
+A dramatic valuation move is useful context, but the durable lesson is how software companies protect trust when AI features touch customer workflows, pricing, data, or uptime.
+I'll update this page with primary-source links as the event develops.

 • Separate confirmed numbers from commentary.